MaaAssistantArknights/MaaRelease/MaaAssistantArknights/api/announcements/wpf_en.md

+### ⚠️ Important

+The **v5.17.0** update changes the directory of the resource files.
+If you are **manually** updating to this version or later from v5.16.x or earlier, **please do not directly unzip and overwrite the old version folder**.
+Otherwise, some files may not be updated correctly, and leading to errors.

+There are two recommended update methods:
+1. Use the automatic update function (recommended): Automatic updates will handle everything.
+2. Manual update: Unzip the new version to a new folder, then copy the original config and data folders to preserve the config.

 ### 📢 [MAA × MirrorChyan] Update System Upgrade & Community Sponsorship Program

 MAA has integrated **MirrorChyan** (a paid content distribution platform for open-source communities)